Coro agent specifications

 Overview

 The Coro Agent actively secures endpoint devices on Linux, macOS, and Windows platforms.
-The following hardware and software specifications are essential for guaranteeing effective functionality of the Coro Agent on your Linux, macOS, or Windows device.
+Your device must meet the following hardware and software requirements to ensure the Coro Agent functions correctly on Linux, macOS, or Windows.

 For general information on the Coro Agent, see Introducing the Coro Agent.